BenDipp/Archipelago/worlds/hitman_woa/docs/setup_en.md

 After installing, restart the Launcher and `HITMAN World of Assassination Client` should appear as an option in the `Client` list.

+If your Peacock Server is not running locally on your machine, you must change the address that the Client uses to connect to Peacock in the `host.yaml` of your Archipelago installation.

 ## Joining a Multiworld

  1. Run both `Start Server.cmd` and `PeacockPatcher.exe` from the folder where Peacock is installed